 This means you can quickly move from obsessing about your old relationship to worrying about getting your ex back and, thus, becoming anxious.
-At worst, that anxiety then transpires into self-belittlement, self-criticism, self-berating, which eventually leads to depression.
+At worst, that anxiety then transpires into self-belittlement, self-criticism, and self-berating, which all eventually leads to depression.
 (4)

-4. Sabotaging behaviors
+4. Sabotaging Behaviors

 When you break up with someone, you can’t do much.
 Especially if your ex doesn’t want you back.
 So, you start to feel helpless, perhaps even hopeless.